Philip Timms

-Philip T. Timms (September 16, 1874 – August 8, 1973) was a Canadian photographer and printer.
+Philip Thomas Timms (September 16, 1874 – August 8, 1973) was a Canadian photographer and printer.
+He was an advocate for vegetarianism and animal welfare and against vivisection.

+Life and career

 As an amateur he was involved in archaeology, history, music, and film.
 He was a member of the Royal Photographic Society and the official photographer of the Vancouver Museum.
 Major J.S.
 Matthews stated he "is a real Vancouver pioneer; handpicked, extra special, double refined and forty over proof" and Maclean's Guide to Vancouver described his works as an "invaluable contribution to our cultural heritage".

+He managed his own photography shop for decades producing thousands of postcards.
+Between 1900 and 1910 he travelled around Vancouver on his bicycle taking many photographs of city life.

-Timms became a vegetarian at the of age 27 after visiting a slaughterhouse.
+Timms became a vegetarian at the age of 27 after visiting a slaughterhouse.
 He advocated for animal welfare and was a member of the Anti-Vivisection Society and the SPCA.
 He was secretary of the Vancouver Vegetarian Society.